Pediatric Cardiology at Connecticut Children’s Medical Center has undergone tremendous growth and transformation over the last 20 years.

 We now have doctors who sub-specialize in rhythm disorders, cardiac catheterization, echocardiography, cardiac magnetic resonance imaging (MRI), fetal cardiology, adult congenital heart disease and inpatient/post-op management.
 These specialists brought new expertise and technology to Connecticut Children’s.

 Our cardiologists are able to close holes in the heart and open blocked blood vessels and valves through a very small catheter, avoiding the need for open-heart surgery.
 We can place pacemakers and internal defibrillators and implant tiny rhythm monitoring devices in at-risk patients.
 Some rhythm abnormalities can be cured by delivering a tiny radiofrequency current to the heart muscle.
-We can also produce spectacular 3-D images of complex anatomy using echocardiograms
+We can also produce spectacular 3-D images of complex anatomy using echocardiograms and MRI.

 Fetal Cardiology and Adult Care, Too!